 Summer is here!
 The days are longer and the temperature is rising!
 One way to soak in the summer season is with a family picnic at your local park or even in your backyard.

-Picnics are a great way to relax outside, spend time together as a family, and enjoy a nutritious meal fun, relaxed, and flexible setting.
+Picnics are a great way to relax outside, spend time together as a family, and enjoy a nutritious meal in a fun, relaxed, and flexible setting.
 Spending time outdoors is also a great way to encourage outdoor play and exercise.
 Being physically active as a family can make it fun for everyone!
 Play on the local playground, compete in a game of tag, or toss a Frisbee around!

 Here are some tips on how to enjoy a healthy and nutritious picnic outdoors: